Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 A Chevrotain lexer must be aware which of the Token Types may match a line terminator.
 This is required to compute the correct line and column position information.
-Normally Chevrotain can identify this information automatically using the [regexp-to-ast library][regexp_to_ast], however sometimes this logic fails.
+Normally Chevrotain can identify this information automatically using the [regexp-to-ast][regexp_to_ast] package, however sometimes this logic fails.
 This is only a **warning** which will cause a small performance loss to the lexer and would **not** impact its correctness.